24 January 2019 – Three things strike me when I arrive in Nairobi.

 So yes, I'd be cautious in Nairobi, but I wouldn't let fear ruin my Kenya vacation.

 When it came down to what to do in Nairobi, I had a single sightseeing goal in: see wildlife, for which Kenya is so famous.

-With a heavy work schedule I only had a day to visit Nairobi and in that day, I was transported straight to the savanna.
+With a heavy work schedule I only had one day in Nairobi and in that day, I was transported straight to the savanna.

 Here's how I did it.